 CONSENT FORM

+Study Title: Learning from “What Might Have Been”

+Protocol Director: Professor Tobias Gerstenberg, Ph.D.

 DESCRIPTION: You are invited to participate in a research study in cognitive psychology.
 You will be asked to perform various tasks on a computer which may include: looking at images or videos, listening to sounds, reading scenarios, or playing games.
 You may be asked a number of different questions such as giving descriptions of what happened, making causal judgments, and intepreting people’s actions.
+While you are completing the tasks, we will record your gaze patterns with an eye-tracking camera.
+To obtain accurate results, you may be asked to remove any corrective lenses (i.e., glasses and contact lenses).
+Therefore, if you do not have normal vision, you should not participate in a study involving eye-tracking.
+Eye-tracking is completely safe and non-invasive, and it does not involve any physical discomfort.
 All information collected will remain confidential.

 RISKS AND BENEFITS: Risks involved in this study are the same as those normally associated with using a computer (e.g., mild eye/arm strain).
 If you have any pre-existing conditions that might make reading and completing a computer-based survey strenuous for you, you should probably elect to not participate in this study.
 If at any time during the study you feel unable to participate because you are experiencing strain, you may end your participation without penalty.
 We cannot and do not guarantee or promise that you will receive any benefits from this study.
 Your decision whether or not to participate in this study will not affect your employment/medical care/grades in school.

-TIME INVOLVEMENT: Your participation in this experiment will take X minutes.
+TIME INVOLVEMENT: Your participation in this experiment will take 30 minutes.

-COURSE CREDIT: You will receive 0.5 course credits per 30 minute participation.
+COURSE CREDIT: You will receive 0.5 course credits per 30-minute participation.

 SUBJECT’S RIGHTS: If you have read this notice and have decided to participate in this project, please understand your participation is voluntary and you have the right to withdraw your consent or discontinue participation at any time without penalty or loss of benefits to which you are otherwise entitled.
 You have the right to refuse to answer particular questions.
 Your individual privacy will be maintained in all published and written data resulting from the study.